Random Products of Standard Maps: Introduction

-The goal of this paper is to refine some of the ideas and techniques introduced in \cite{NUHD} and establish non-uniform hyperbolicity (or more generally, positivity of center exponents) for a larger class of examples.
-In the referred article most of the arguments were subordinate to an specific case, as the main motivation of the authors was to study a concrete center behavior (given by the standard family), whereas here we more interested in developing general results with ample applicability, particularly without the low-dimensionality restriction in the center.
+The goal of this paper is to refine some of the ideas and techniques introduced in \cite{NUHD} and establish positivity of center exponents for a larger class of examples.
+In the referred article most of the arguments were subordinate to a specific case, as the main motivation of the authors was to study a concrete center behavior (given by the standard family), whereas here we are more interested in developing general results with ample applicability, particularly without the low dimensionality restriction in the fiber.
 For unfolding broad methods, we fine-tune the central notions of \emph{admissible curves} and \emph{adapted fields} introduced in \cite{NUHD}, providing a more abstract definition readily suitable for dealing with more general systems.
-We will more precise comparing the differences between this work and the previous article in the third Section, when several examples are presented.